mwiens91/sm64-route-optimizer/README.md

 In the second step, we sort all eligible stars for the route in ascending order of their time.
-We also initialize a min-heap, initially empty, which is ordered by star count requirement.
+We also initialize a min-heap, initially empty, ordered primarily by star count requirement and secondarily by time.

 We start iterating at the first index of the sorted stars array.
 If the first star is a special star or is excluded from the route, we skip